gbrrestoration/rrap-mds-knowledge-hub/modelling/environmental_mod/index.md

 # Common Inputs & Processes

-The following environmental modelling inputs are common across all ecological models, providing the foundation for environmental forcings that inform ecological responses on The Reef.
+The following environmental modelling inputs are common across all ecological models, providing the foundation for environmental forcings that inform ecological responses on the Great Barrier Reef.

 To generate long-term climate change projections, eReefs and Relocatable Coastal Model (RECOM) outputs are currently combined with projected temperature trends from MIROC5 and CMIP-6 global ocean models.